slipstream/SlipStreamDocumentation/documentation/administrator_guide/vcloud_connector.md

 The Orchestrator doesn't need a big amount of resources so 1 CPU and 1 GB of RAM should be enough - e.g. `(1,1)`.

-## Configure native images for this connector instances
+## Configure Native Images for This Connector Instances

 Now you need to update SlipStream native images to add the image id and some parameters for vCloud.